nickwallen/incubator-metron/metron-analytics/metron-profiler/README.md

 *Default*: 30

 The duration of each profile window.
-Telemetry that arrives within a slice of time are processed within a window.
+Telemetry that arrives within a slice of time is processed within a single window.

+Many windows of telemetry will be processed during a single profile period.
+This does not change the output of the Profiler, it only changes how the Profiler processes data.
+The window defines how much data the Profiler processes in a single pass.

 This value should be defined along with [`profiler.window.duration.units`](#profilerwindowdurationunits).

 This value must be less than the period duration as defined by [`profiler.period.duration`](#profilerperiodduration) and [`profiler.period.duration.units`](#profilerperioddurationunits).